Skip to Content

 Diabetes and liver

 Once after the body cells consume the required glucose, still if the blood-sugar level remains high.
-Then liver convert this excess sugar in the blood stream into glycogen and stores it.
+Then the liver converts this excess sugar in the bloodstream into glycogen and stores it.

-For any reason if the blood-glucose level drops below a normal level, mostly when we are in fasting.
-Our liver immediately responds to this situation by converting glycogen to glucose and released into the blood stream for our energy needs.
+For any reason, if the blood-glucose level drops below a healthy level, mostly when we are in fasting.
+Our liver immediately responds to this situation by converting glycogen to glucose and released into the bloodstream for our energy needs.

-If the liver releases glucose inappropriately, even when there is enough glucose in blood (and insulin in blood) may cause diabetes.
+If the liver releases glucose inappropriately, even when there is enough glucose in the blood (and insulin in the blood) may cause diabetes.

 Diabetes Muscle cells